Timeline

 2013

 This year's challenge was similar to a game of frisbee golf, where teams were tasked with creating a robot that could throw disks into several slots of differing heights.
-In addition, as you see in this photo, at the end of the match, teams could climb a central tower for additional points.
+As you see in this photo, at the end of the match, teams could also climb a central tower for additional points!

 2014

-The challenge for 2014 focused a lot on scoring points and aviation, much like the 2022 challenge.
-In addition, this was the year we upgraded into a district-wide team!
-After several years at Ryle, we moved to Gateway and became a team that all of Boone County could join.
-This is also the year that our current coach, Mrs. Koch joined us!
+After years in just one classroom, 2014 was the year we upgraded into a district-wide team!
+After several years at Ryle, we moved to Gateway and became a team that all of Boone County could join, gaining our former coach -- Ms. Koch -- until her retirement in 2024.

 2015

 The 2015 game was all about the need for recycling!
 It involved picking up and stacking totes on scoring platforms as well as putting pool noodles inside recycling containers.
 In these photos, you can see our sleek build and the team posing in front of it.
-You can also see our team's field build, which definitely could be better.
+You can also see our team's field build -- the first of its kind for our team!

 2016

 In 2016, the yearly FRC challenge morphed into something a little more medieval.
-In this challenge, we focused mainly on capturing other team's towers via firing boulders to take them down!
+In this challenge, we focused mainly on capturing other team's towers via firing boulders to take them down; our team continued to expand as this game generated more and more interest in FRC in our community!

 2017